 Today’s post is a graphical representation of my view of the patient throughput continuum and the factors that impact hospital resource use and allocation.
 I title it “Factors for Efficiency in Hospital Resource Use and Allocation.“

 The top line call out boxes show demand and capacity indicators while the bottom shows the mechanisms that impact these goals.

 More specifically, hospital resource demand indicators include factors such as:

 These are particularly relevant as the patient enters the hospital system.

 Hospital resource capacity indicators vary based on when the patient is transported and settles into a room and is transported to/from treatment.
 These indicators include direct admits (stable) admitted to Bed (not ED), reduced wait times (right bed, first time), improved staff productivity and enhanced equipment availability.

 While the patient is treated, capacity indicators include:

-As it relates to patient discharge, capacity indicators relate to reduction in inpatient length of stay and reduced ‘dead bed’ time.
+As it relates to patient discharge, capacity indicators relate to a reduction in inpatient length of stay and reduced ‘dead bed’ time.